Characters of the Marvel Cinematic Universe: A–L: Gravik

-Gravik (portrayed by Kingsley Ben-Adir as an adult, Lucas Persaud as a child) is the leader of a group of rebel Skrulls who broke away from Talos's faction, believing the best way to help their kind is to infiltrate Earth for the resources they need.
+Gravik (portrayed by Kingsley Ben-Adir as an adult and Lucas Persaud as a child) is the leader of a group of rebel Skrulls who broke away from Talos's faction, believing the best way to help their kind is to infiltrate Earth for the resources they need.
 In pursuit of his mission, he and a group of scientific collaborators established the "Super-Skrull" project to collect powered DNA and strengthen their forces, with Gravik as the first test subject.
 He later obtains DNA samples from all of the superheroes who fought during the Battle of Earth, among others, but is eventually killed by a similarly empowered G'iah.

-As of 2025, the character has appeared in one project: the Disney+ series Secret Invasion.
+As of 2026, the character has appeared in one project: the Disney+ series Secret Invasion.

 Phil Grayfield

 Phillip "Phil" Grayfield (voiced by Roger Craig Smith) is the coach of the Rockford T. Bales High School football team in an alternate universe.

-As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

+Jean Grey

+Jean Elaine Grey (portrayed by Sadie Sink) is a mutant with psionic abilities capable of telekinesis and telepathy, who opposes the Department of Damage Control, seeking to learn what happened to her older sister Sara.
+She ends up possessing multiple people’s bodies, including Hulk and Scorpion, in her efforts, causing collateral damage and bringing her into conflict with Spider-Man, who is immune to her abilities and is determined to stop her rampage, prompting her to psychically torment him to get him out of her way.
+Upon discovering Sara's death, Jean unlocks even stronger telekinetic abilities in a fit of destructive rage and nearly kills Bill Metzger in revenge.
+However, Spider-Man's advice and comfort and a conversation with his aunt May inside his mind convince her otherwise, and she telekinetically helps Spider-Man recover from a gunshot wound he inadvertently sustained from the Punisher while protecting her from his assassination attempt, before leaving New York City.

+As of 2026, the character has appeared in one project: the film Spider-Man: Brand New Day.
+She will return in the upcoming films Avengers: Secret Wars and X-Men (2028).

+Sara Grey

+Sara Grey (portrayed by Olivia Booth-Ford) is Jean Grey's older, also-mutant sister who possesses the same powers as her.
+While training Jean to use her telepathy at a park, Sara is arrested by the Department of Damage Control (DODC), and she communicates telepathically with Jean as DODC head Bill Metzger subjects her to experiments attempting to replicate her powers, eventually killing her during one of the procedures.

+As of 2026, the character has appeared in one project: the film Spider-Man: Brand New Day.